-Enforce land use laws: Many conflicts exist because many nonfarm uses occur without required county permits or in violation of permit conditions.
+As of 2020, the Oregon legislature has expanded the number of uses, so that now about 60 uses are allowed within EFU zones, many of which are not related to farming.
+The proliferation of nonfarm uses brings into question whether EFU zoning is adequately preserving and maintaining land for agriculture as intended by the legislature, or if strengthening exist because many nonfarm uses occur without required county permits or in violation of permit conditions.
 Adequate county enforcement would limit the spread of unlawful nonfarm uses and reduce conflicts.
 Increased funding for planning departments would help address the lack of enforcement of land use laws.
 The cost of providing county enforcement services should be evaluated when the legislature or any county considers allowing or expanding a nonfarm use on farmland.